NexPlayer/Android-SDK/advanced.md

 **Returns**

-Always zero, but may change in future versions; the return value should be ignored.
+Always zero, the return value should be ignored.

-#### native int setProperties(int property,int value)
+#### native int setProperties (int property, int value)

 Sets the value of an individual NexPlayer™ integer property based on the numerical ID of the property.

 Normally, setProperty should be used instead of this method.
-Use this methodonlyif you have a numeric property code.
+Use this method only if you have a numeric property code.

 For a full list of properties, see the NexProperty enum.
 To get the numeric code for a property, call the getPropertyCode method on the enum member.